 Even the most reliable motor vehicles reach a point where keeping them on the road involves so many running repairs that the cost becomes hard to justify.
 You must consider bringing your car to a junkyard, salvage yard, or recycling center at this stage.

 Junk cars or trucks usually have one or more of the following characteristics:

 - Serious rust

 - Blown engine

 Title Transfer and Release of Liability

-When you junk a car, you need to transfer ownership of the vehicle to the buyer, relieving yourself of any further responsibility.
+When you junk a car, you must transfer ownership to the buyer, relieving yourself of any further responsibility.

 - The title